-Enalapril maleate and hydrochlorothiazide tablets USP combine an angiotensin converting enzyme inhibitor, enalapril maleate, USP and a diuretic, hydrochlorothiazide, USP.
+Enalapril Maleate and Hydrochlorothiazide Tablets combine an angiotensin converting enzyme inhibitor, enalapril maleate, and a diuretic, hydrochlorothiazide.

-Enalapril maleate, USP is the maleate salt of enalapril, the ethyl ester of a long-acting angiotensin converting enzyme inhibitor, enalaprilat.
-Enalapril maleate, USP is chemically described as (S)-1-[N- [1-(ethoxycarbonyl)-3-phenylpropyl]-L-alanyl]-L-proline, (Z)-2-butenedioate salt (1:1).
-Its structural formula is:
+Enalapril maleate is the maleate salt of enalapril, the ethyl ester of a long-acting angiotensin converting enzyme inhibitor, enalaprilat.
+Enalapril maleate is chemically described as (S)-1-[N-[1-(ethoxycarbonyl)-3-phenylpropyl]-L-alanyl]-L-proline, (Z)-2-butenedioate salt (1:1).
+Its empirical formula is C20H28N2O5•C4H4O4, and its structural formula is:

-Enalapril maleate, USP is a white to off-white crystalline powder.
+Enalapril maleate is a white to off-white crystalline powder with a molecular weight of 492.53.
 It is sparingly soluble in water, soluble in ethanol, and freely soluble in methanol.

 Enalapril is a pro-drug; following oral administration, it is bioactivated by hydrolysis of the ethyl ester to enalaprilat, which is the active angiotensin converting enzyme inhibitor.

-It is a white, or practically white, crystalline powder, which is slightly soluble in water, but freely soluble in sodium hydroxide solution.
+It is a white, or practically white, crystalline powder with a molecular weight of 297.74, which is slightly soluble in water, but freely soluble in sodium hydroxide solution.

 Enalapril and Hydrochlorothiazide - Clinical Pharmacology